Art Access Grant

 - Queens-based organizations without nonprofit status, including artist collectives may apply with a nonprofit organization acting as a fiscal sponsor.

-- A letter of commitment for the partnering applicant organization confirming the partnership is required
+- A letter of commitment for the partnering applicant organization outlining the scope of the partnership is required.
+(See FAQs for more information on letters of commitment)

 - Meets the same organization eligibility requirements as outlined above for nonprofit organizations